 Huntington Beach," Wride reports.

-Above: Duke Kahanmoku, circa 1920, inspired local boys to try their hand at surfing and surfboard shaping.
-You can find a statue of Duke on Pacific Coast Highway in Huntington Beach.
+ABOVE LEFT: Duke Kahanmoku, circa 1920, inspired local boys to try their hand at surfing and surfboard shaping.
+You can find a statue of "the Duke" on Pacific Coast Highway in Huntington Beach, near the Pier, and a bust of Duke inside the Surf Museum at 411 Olive Avenue in downtown Huntington Beach.

 "As he sits in the heart of downtown, cross-legged on a